apandey00/Ship-Game/readme.txt

 - Implemented a Speedboat subclass of Vehicle
 - Disabled UP and DOWN states for vehicles: looked clunky
         - rethink design and reuse state when adding vertical motion

-Main Changes from Assignment 3:
-- Implemented drawing ships with Java draw methods instead of ImageIcons
+- Added a Speedboat subclass for Vehicle
-- Added Shape superclass with Rect and Polygon subclasses
+- Added toggle buttons to switch between subclasses
-- Ships are essentially rendered out as a combination of shapes
-- Ships that are drawn can still be rotated with the rotate buttons
+- Added Text fields for value input during manual ship addition
-- Add ship functionality now works
+- Add ship button now can post ships of specified types at specified location
-- Color Change Button implemented - Changes BG color to a random color
-- ComboBox is properly implemented: now switches program control to appropriate ships accordingly
-- Added Sailboat class that inherits from the Vehicle superclass
-- Added Model class that keeps track of simulation data and stores all vehicles
+- Added a Start all and Stop all button that starts and halts animation of the entire simulation at once
+- Added speed control through Scrollbar

 Application design description: